 RSS stands for 'Really Simple Syndication', this is used as a web feed for people to be able to see updates and the latest information on your site.
-Your SubHub site comes with some feeds already built in.
+Your SubHub site comes with an built-in articles feed.

 Site wide articles

 The site wide feed will display your article title and the teaser text you added when creating the article.

 It is possible also to get feeds from specific categories although this is a little more technical, if you go to any category and then put ?catid at the end of the address in the address bar, then press return you will be presented with a number in double quotes "" with this number you can access the RSS feed for this particular category.

 Let's say you have a category called 'Latest Updates'.

 - Firstly go to that category, we will assume for explanation purposes that the url for the page is www.yoursite.com/categories/latest-updates

 - At the end of the url add ?catid so that the url looks like this www.yoursite.com/categories/latest-updates?catid then press return.

 - You will be presented with a number in double quotes "", make a note of this number, for this example we will assume that the number is 21

 - Now you have all you need to create a link to the feed for the category, the link or url will look like the following:- http://www.yoursite.com/feed.xml?limit=21